Sabrenetics/Cytheseus/README.md

 3. External APIs:
 * For integrating with external websites, you can use standard web technologies like HTML and JavaScript to create clickable links that redirect users to the desired websites.
+* Django can be used to create APIs to expose the functionality of your application as web services that can be integrated with third-party applications.

 4. Importing and grouping of meshes and textures:
 * You can use server-side file handling in Python to manage the uploaded files and store them in specific folders.